Class PGS_Optimisation

 closestPoint

-(processing.core.PShape shape, processing.core.PVector point) Returns the nearest point of the shape to the given point.static List<processing.core.PVector>
+(processing.core.PShape shape, processing.core.PVector point) Returns the nearest point along the edges of the given shape to the specified query point.static List<processing.core.PVector>

 closestPointPair